-Throughout the year, ice information services for Canadian navigable waters are provided by Environment Canada's Canadian Ice Service (CIS).
+Throughout the year, ice information services for Canadian navigable waters are provided by CIS.
 The CIS maintains a central operating facility in Ottawa for assimilating all ice data and is responsible for satellite image analysis, ice charts and ice forecasts and warnings for Canada's navigable waters.

-Ice forecasts and ice charts are issued daily for areas of known marine activity and where ice is a navigational hazard.
-They are distributed to the Coast Guard Ice Operations Centres and are also broadcast by radio and radio facsimile via MCTS Centres.
-Particulars of these broadcasts are contained in the CCG publication, Radio Aids to Marine Navigation, Part 2.
-The MCTS Centres will also provide ice information on request, including pre-departure ice information.
-Information for longer term planning, extended period ice forecasts, and ice consultation services are available directly from the CIS, Ottawa.
-Ice information may also be obtained from the CCG internet site MARINFO at http://www.marinfo.gc.ca/en/glaces/index.asp, including those for the St. Lawrence River.
+Latest ice conditions and ice charts are issued daily for areas of known marine activity and where ice is a navigational hazard.
+They are distributed to the CCG Ice Operations centres and are also broadcast by radio and radio facsimile via MCTS centres.
+Particulars of these broadcasts are contained in the CCG publication RAMN, Part 2.
+The MCTS centres will also provide ice information on request, including pre-departure ice information.
+Information for longer term planning, extended period ice forecasts, and ice consultation services are available directly from the CIS, Ottawa or by consulting the Environment and Climate Change Canada (ECCC) Ice forecasts and observations.
+Ice information may also be obtained from the Ice Conditions section of the CCG e-Navigation Portal.